zynayumi/libzynayumi/README.md

 - **Gain:** gain coefficient of the output signal.
 Ranges from 0.0 to 2.0.

-- **Pan channel0 to channel2:** panning level of the 3 voices of the
+- **Pan0 to Pan2:** panning level of the 3 voices of the YM2149.
-  YM2149.
   Ranges from 0.0 to 1.0.
 Can be to set to hard left, 0.0, hard right, 1.0, or any value in between.

 - **Pitch wheel range:** range [-pw, +pw] of the pitch wheel in semitones.
 Ranges from 1 to 12.